Our work

 • Solar protection lights have been provided for all Back to Nature project members.

-• Educating the rangers and build a rangerpost.
+• Educating the rangers further and building more ranger posts.

-• Installation of biogassystems/ stoves to replace/reduce cooking on firewood.
+• Construction of more stoves to reduce smoke and firewood.